catsout/wallpaper-engine-kde-plugin/README.md

   - Some scene wallpapers may **crash** your KDE.
     Remove `WallpaperFilePath` line in `~/.config/plasma-org.kde.plasma.desktop-appletsrc` and restart KDE to fix.
   - Mouse long press (to enter panel edit mode) is broken on desktop.
+  - Screen Locking is not supported, please not use this plugin in screen locking.
 - Support **scene(2d)**,**video**,**web** wallpaper types
 - Requires *Wallpaper Engine* installed on steam
 - Requires [CMake 3.16+](#dependencies)